🚀 View Source

 Not all production servers support this.

-Displaying a 404 Not Found Error Page
+Displaying a 404 Not Found Page

 If the localhost server cannot find a requested file, it will return the 404 Not Found HTTP response status code.